mattbrock/messageservice/README.md

 All the code needed to provision and deploy a service that serves an HTML page containing a dynamic string which can be changed without redeploying.

+This solution was developed in a response to a specific technical challenge, but it could also serve as a useful starting point for projects generally, bearing in mind the considerations in the discussion points at the bottom of this document for improvements going forward.

 ## Components

 * Python application "MessageService" in _service_ subfolder, which provides the required application functionality and can be developed locally, then included in a deployment.